 Mayor Schmidt ended the discussion and requested that the conversation continue after this meeting and under advice of counsel.

 7. CITIZEN PARTICIPATION – NON-AGENDA ITEMS:

-a) Bruce Kauderer, 6 Georgia Lane, stated that he feels there is a very grave risk in proceeding with condemnation before the evaluation question is decided; he feels it is critical for the financial future of Village; a simple, easy way to mitigate the risk is to have an appraiser appraise the land with an operating waste transfer station; it must be taken into account that the Village must purchase the business; it is wrong to condemn land without paying for the highest and best use and they don’t know what that would be; the Village has records showing that the business received 12 million dollars gross; the Village is spending $50,000 for an environmental study; he suggested going to a specialist in eminent domain and the Village should wait to get a decision if a waste transfer station can be operated there.
+a) Bruce Kauderer, 6 Georgia Lane, stated that he feels there is a very grave risk in proceeding with condemnation before the evaluation question is decided; he feels it is critical for the financial future of Village; a simple, easy way to mitigate the risk is to have an appraiser appraise the land with an operating waste transfer station; it must be taken into account that the Village must purchase the business; it is wrong to condemn land without paying for the highest and best use and they don’t know what that would be; the Village has records showing that the business received 12 million dollars gross; the Village is spending $50,000 for an environmental study; he suggested going to a specialist in eminent domain and the Village should wait to get a decision if a waste transfer station can be

 b) John Harbeson, 5 Valley Trail, stated that he is concerned about the potential consequences of eminent domain; if Mr. Kauderer is at all correct, the Village needs to do due diligence; he is not aware that the Board had given consideration to any alternatives; they have not shared their thinking with the public and it effects residents’ property values.